Analysis of Current Needs and Problems

 Existing AI Models in Education

-Section titled “Existing AI Models in Education”In forging the Pyragogy vision, we build upon transformative paradigms that have dared to rethink learning, collaboration, and knowledge generation.
+Section titled “Existing AI Models in Education”In forging the Pyragogy vision, we build upon transformative paradigms that have already dared to rethink learning, collaboration, and knowledge generation.

 Peeragogy: The Art of Asking Better Questions